MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/execution-phases-data-flow.md

 ### Data call flow with online data sources

 The following diagram shows how a typical data request in a canvas app (left side) travels server-side layers, and reaches out to the target data source (right side).
-And then, returns the data back to the client.
+And then, returns the data to the client.

 ![Typical data call flow for all connectors except the connector for Microsoft Dataverse](media\execution-phases-data-flow\all-connectors-general.png "Typical data call flow for all connectors except the connector for Microsoft Dataverse")